 Planning for war

 The standing armies of France and Germany doubled in size between 1870 and 1914.
-Great Britain had a policy of maintaining a navy 2½ times as large as any rival.
+Great Britain had a policy of maintaining a navy two and a half times as large as any rival.
 Germany’s naval expansion sparked a naval arms race.

-A major European war was narrowly avoided in 1908.
+Europe narrowly avoided war in 1908.
 Austria-Hungary annexed the former Ottoman province of Bosnia, thwarting Serbia in the process.
 In response, Serbia began to mobilise its army (with the support of Russia).
 When Germany threatened war in defence of its Austrian ally, Russia and Serbia backed down.

 These tensions prompted many nations to make detailed plans for military mobilisation.
 For Germany, any plan had to consider the possibility of a war on two fronts, so its scheme involved crushing one rival quickly.
 Once begun, mobilisation would be difficult if not impossible to reverse.
-This was illustrated by Germany’s von Schlieffen Plan, which was developed in 1905.
-It was based on the need to defeat France before Russia had time to react.
-To achieve this, France would be invaded through Belgium so as to avoid the French border defences.
-Belgium posed no serious military threat to this plan, but its neutrality had been guaranteed by Britain in 1839.
+This was illustrated by Germany’s von Schlieffen Plan, developed in 1905.
+Based on the need to defeat France before Russia had time to react, German forces would invade France through Belgium to avoid the French border defences.
+Belgium posed no serious military threat to this plan, although Britain had formally guaranteed its neutrality since 1839.
 Germany felt that ultimately Britain would not risk war to save Belgium.

 Death in Sarajevo

-In May 1914 the Serbian government became aware of a plot to kill Franz Ferdinand.
-There was evidence that high-ranking Serbian military figures were involved, and those selected to kill the archduke were almost certainly armed by Colonel Dragutin Dimitrijevic, the chief of intelligence in the Serbian army.
+In May 1914, the Serbian government became aware of a plot to kill Franz Ferdinand.
+There was evidence that high-ranking Serbian military figures were involved, and Colonel Dragutin Dimitrijevic, the chief of intelligence in the Serbian army, almost certainly helped arm those selected to kill the archduke.

 The Serbian ambassador in Vienna gave vague warnings about a possible assassination attempt.
 The archduke insisted on going ahead with a planned visit in June.
 He and his wife had a narrow escape from one attempt on their lives in Sarajevo on the morning of 28 June, and they continued with their official business that afternoon.
 But their motorcade took a wrong turn and stopped within metres of one of the assassins, Gavrilo Princip.
 Unlike his colleagues that morning, Princip did not fail.